Rassenschande: Propaganda

 Inculcating acceptance of this distinction, and the need for racial hygiene, was widely spread in Nazi propaganda.
 Nazi speakers were enjoined that many Germans did not "recognize what is at stake", citing a newspaper title that called the decision to punish sexual relations between Germans and Jews "A Strange Decision".
 Even foreign propaganda urged the importance of preventing it with penalties.

 Der Stürmer was preoccupied with such cases, with nearly every issue alleging sexual crimes, often in graphic detail, about Jews.
 After the Nuremberg Laws were propagated, Streicher in four of the first eight articles in 1935 of the Der Stürmer demanded for the death penalty in cases of race defilement.
 It habitually referred to voluntary relationships as "rape" and "molestation".
 Fips portrayed, for instance, a despondent mother smoking while neglecting her child in a lonely rooming house, with a picture of her Jewish seducer on the floor, with the caption: "Everything in her has died.
 She was ruined by a Jew."

 Neues Volk was a monthly publication of the NSDAP Office of Racial Policy which answered questions about acceptable race relations and included other material promoting the excellence of the Aryan race.
 Even an infertile German woman could not marry a Jew because "it offends the honor of the German people" and she should break off the relationship because she was in danger of violating the law.
-Marriage to a Chinese man, even though the woman is pregnant, was likewise forbidden, and the office had seen to it that the man was deported.
+Marriage to a Chinese man, even though the woman was pregnant, was likewise forbidden, and the office had seen to it that the man was deported.
 A Dutch woman raised questions of not only Jewish blood but non-white blood from the colonies, but if they were answered, she would be acceptable.
 An article also enjoined that while foreign workers were welcome, all sexual relations were out of the question.